-What is lag?5 May
+What is lag?

 In this article we address and describe the root causes of lag.
 We have cited papers to backup claims.